Yenko Chevrolet: History

 Yenko Chevrolet's history dates back to 1929, the year Frank Yenko opened a dealership for selling Durant cars.
 After the Durant company ended in 1932, Yenko opened a Chevrolet dealership in Pennsylvania in Bentleyville in 1934.
 In 1949, Yenko opened a second Chevrolet dealership in Canonsburg, nearby in the same state.

 In 1957, Frank's son Don Yenko assumed ownership of the dealership.
 Known for his modified Chevrolets, Don managed the dealership until 1982, at which time he sold the business.

 Custom Cars

-In 1966, Don Yenko was impressed with the late model Chevrolet Corvair's handling, and decided to apply for SCCA approval of the Corsa model for racing.
+In 1966, Frank Yenko was impressed with the late model Chevrolet Corvair's handling, and decided to apply for SCCA approval of the Corsa model for racing.
 The sanctioning body approved the cars with back seat removed and upgrades to the Corsa engine increasing horsepower and torque.
 The 100 1966 Corsas that received certification were all painted white and most had blue striping, and were named "Yenko Stingers".